inducer/pudb/doc/starting.rst

 Using the debugger after forking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a forked process no TTY is usually attached to stdin/stdout, which leads to errors when debugging with standard pudb.
+In a forked process, no TTY is usually attached to stdin/stdout, which leads to errors when debugging with standard pudb.
 E.g. consider this ``script.py``::

     from multiprocessing import Process